-5. Application deadlines: Online at Grants.gov - 11:59pm EST, April 29th; Mail/email or in person - Dropped off by 4:30pm local time on May 4th or postmarked by May 4th, 2021.
+5. Application deadlines: Online at Grants.gov - 11:59pm EST, April 25, 2022 Mail or in-person - Postmark or drop off by close of business local time on May 2, 2022

 Applications cannot be faxed but can be emailed or submitted through postal mail as well as online.
-You must (a) mail the complete application to the State RD Office located in the State where the project will primarily take place, postmarked by or sent overnight by May 4th, 2021, (b) hand carry your application to a USDA RD field office by 4:30pm local time May 4th, or (c) submit the application electronically through grants.gov by 11:59pm Eastern Time on April 29th.
+You must (a) mail the complete application to the State RD Office located in the State where the project will primarily take place, postmarked by or sent overnight by May 2, 2022, (b) hand carry your application to a USDA RD field office close of business on May 2, 2022 or (c) submit the application electronically through grants.gov by 11:59pm Eastern Time on April 25th.
 NOTE THE EARLIER ONLINE DEADLINE.
-If you choose electronic submission, it it is highly recommended that you (1) register beforehand to set up an account, and (2) try to file a few days ahead of time because grants.gov is notoriously difficult to deal with if rushing at the last minute.
+If you choose electronic submission, it is highly recommended that you (1) register beforehand to set up an account, and (2) try to file a few days ahead of time because grants.gov is notoriously difficult to deal with if rushing at the last minute.